 And he confirmed that this is actually possible!

-With Swift 5, it’s not possible yet to ship binary frameworks that are purely written in Swift, but shipping frameworks that contain Swift with an Objective-C wrapper as an interface is possible and will be forward compatible with future versions of Swift.
+With Swift 5, it’s not possible yet to ship binary frameworks that are purely written in Swift, but shipping frameworks that contain Swift with an Objective-C wrapper as an interface is possible as a substitute for module stability and will be forward-compatible with future versions of Swift.

 We love Objective-C and it has served us very well during all those years, but we’re excited to finally start using Swift!